 Most L&D teams we speak to aren’t.
 They have the bigger, seemingly more important job of providing whole-company training for all conceivable skills.
 The problem with this jack-of-all-trades approach is that, in the end, after considerable expense, very little is achieved.
 Without a specific motivation for individuals, managers and the company to make learning happen, it doesn’t.
 Most people don’t care at all about the platforms and content L&D buys for them.

-So that’s why we prefer to pin our technology (magpie) and attendant services on a specific, important, stated change programme.
+So that’s why we prefer to pin our technology (the smart LXP) and attendant services on a specific, important, stated change programme.
 It should be obvious that learning through change is far more effective and sticky than learning for learning’s sake (and key to fighting any organisational apathy).
 We ran a survey recently which indicated the relative popularity of change programmes:

 Do these surprise you?
 I would have guessed that digital transformation and leadership would be #1 and #2, given all the hype and talk at conferences.
 But what’s more important is what’s meant by each of these items.
 Different people, different industries and different companies may all mean different things by this corporate jargon!